dekoza/mtgpl/docs/_sources/DOM.rst.txt

 :mtgtip:`Demonlord Belzenlok<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/f/ffb4dbe8-15fa-467f-9366-66382b192113.jpg?1562746442|https://scryfall.com/card/dom/86/demonlord-belzenlok?utm_source=api>`
    Flying, trample

    When Demonlord Belzenlok enters the battlefield, exile cards from the top of your library until you exile a nonland card, then put that card into your hand.
-If the card's converted mana cost is 4 or greater, repeat this process.
+If the card's mana value is 4 or greater, repeat this process.
 Demonlord Belzenlok deals 1 damage to you for each card put into your hand this way.

 :mtgtip:`Divest<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/c/6/c6619810-7933-4844-8556-2a575ed7f18a.jpg?1562742646|https://scryfall.com/card/dom/87/divest?utm_source=api>`